FlorianSchepers/Meminto/README.md

 Where `<file-path>` corresponds to the path of the audio file for which you want to create the meeting minutes. <br>

 ##### Option 2 (GPT-3.5-Turbo)
-If you are want to use GPT-3.5-Turbo via the OpenAI API you can also use the `--openai` flag:
+If you want to use GPT-3.5-Turbo via the OpenAI API, you can also use the `--openai` flag:
 ```shell
 python main.py -f <file-path> --openai
 ```